As mentioned earlier, ‘Focus and Recompose’ is one strategy for taking pictures.

 - A strategy can help one easily identify where and how something went wrong much faster.
-It's easier for one to make changes to just one part of their process in order to adapt/correct.
-Like the scientific method, it's helpful to isolate the independent variable.
+It’s easier for one to make changes to just one part of their process in order to adapt/correct.
+Like the scientific method, it’s helpful to isolate our variables.

 - It’s easier to learn with, for both of the above mentioned reasons.
 It becomes easier to focus on a new skill or approach when the rest is consistent and reliable.

-- It's easy to adjust to your needs, as you can identify what you do and don't like about a strategy, you can systematically try out new things and fine tune a method that works best for you.
-This is perhaps the best reason, as if nothing is working out, you have options, new things to try - and with options and apparent avenues to explore, you are less likely to just giving up.
+- It’s easy to adjust to your needs, as you can identify what you do and don’t like about a strategy, you can systematically try out new things and fine tune a method that works best for you.
+If things just aren’t clicking for you, you have options, new things to try - and with options and apparent avenues to explore, you are less likely to lose motivation.

-Okay, here's your first strategy for shooting pictures.
+Okay, here’s your first strategy for shooting pictures.
 There are others, but this is your first.
 It’s called ‘Focus And Recompose’.

 - Keep your camera in your hands or in reach on your strap, and look for images with your eyes, not through the lens.
-Try to visualize what the photo will look like (more on this later).
+Try to visualize what the photo will look like.

-- When you find an image, solidify your stance, make sure you arn't obstructing anything/anyone, are in a safe location, and bring your camera up to your face.
+- When you find an image, solidify your stance, make sure you arn’t obstructing anything/anyone, are in a safe location, and bring your camera up to your face.

-- Center the camera on what you want to be in focus, and press the shutter button down half way until it beeps, and what you want to be in focus is in focus
+- With single-point autofocus, point the camera at what you want to be in focus, and press the shutter button down half way until it beeps, and what you want to be in focus is in focus.

 - Recompose.
-Move ("pan") the camera around, while keeping the shutter button held halfway down, until the shot looks like how you want it.
-Usually this means shifting your in-focus subject over a bit, as decree'd in the rule of thirds.
+Move (“pan”) the camera around, while keeping the shutter button held halfway down, until the shot looks like how you want it.
+Usually this means shifting your in-focus subject over a bit, perhaps following the rule of thirds.

 - Exhale slowly and take the shot, pressing the button down the whole way and releasing.

 - If you are confident your exposure is fine, move on without looking at the image in the camera.
 Time for that later.
-If you aren't confident, check the back of your camera and adjust the exposure compensation as neccesary, then take the next shot.
-Over time you will be checking your camera back less and less.
+If you aren’t confident, check the back of your camera and adjust the exposure compensation as neccesary, then take the next shot.
+Over time you will need to check your images less and less.